jsnodees/Guessing-Game---Venturillo-Haidee/README.md

 3. Open the downloaded file on the destination folder
 4. Open or Extract the file.

-After you opened or extracted it, you can now run the file on your preffered IDE. if you plan to open them on one device, you can do so by clicking the "Run python file on dedicated termuinal" By choosing that, you can run both the game server and the client in one IDE.
+After you opened it, you can now run the file on your preffered IDE.
+If you want to use them both on a one device, you can do so.

+To do that, you can click the "Run python file in dedicated terminal" By choosing that, you can now use them both on only in the IDEs terminal.

-How To Play:
+How To Play
-1. Enter Your Name
+1. You have to input your name
-2. Choose a difficulty level (a,b,c)
+2. Choose a difficulty level.
-Basically, the difficulty level is on a(easy), b(medium), c(hard)
+   There are 3 levels a(easy), b (medium), c(hard)
-3. You can now enter your guess, depending on the range of your chosen difficulty.
+3. You can now enter you guess number.
-4. Every input you gave is youre going to receive a feedback from the server.
-5. You can keep on guessing, it doesnt matter how many tries.
-You just have to keep on guessing to finally guess the correct number.
+4. You can keep on guessing until you got the correct number.
+5. When you are done guessing, it will ask if you want to play again.
+   You can enter YES or No

-gameserver.py - contains the servers code
+gameserver.py - servers code
-gameclient.py - contains the clients code
+gameclient.py - clients code